onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > ...
 The Holy Spirit spoke the truth to your ancestors when he said through Isaiah the prophet: - **Acts 28:25**
 > Therefore I want you to know that no one who is speaking by the Spirit of God says, “Jesus be cursed,” and no one can say, “Jesus is Lord,” except by the Holy Spirit. - **1 Corinthians 12:3**

+#### He begins salvation
+> Are you so foolish?
+After beginning by means of the Spirit, are you now trying to finish by means of the flesh? - **Galatians 3:3**

 #### Without Him no one can accept Christ
 > Therefore I want you to know that no one who is speaking by the Spirit of God says, “Jesus be cursed,” and no one can say, “Jesus is Lord,” except by the Holy Spirit. - **1 Corinthians 12:3**